 The program has a diverse faculty drawn from multiple departments and divisions throughout the University of Minnesota.
 The Director of Graduate Studies (DGS) is responsible for the ongoing operation of the program.
 The DGS reports to the IHI Director for all academic matters.
-The Academic Health Center Office of Education oversees the graduate program through the AHC-Shared Collegiate

-Unit.
-The Graduate School provides support and assistance with admissions, student progress, and the granting of degrees.
+The Academic Health Center Office of Education oversees the graduate program through the AHC-Shared Collegiate Unit.
+The Graduate School and Academic Support Resources (ASR) provide support and assistance with admissions, student progress, and the granting of degrees.